sydneyzh/clustered_forward_demo_vk/README.md

 # Clustered Forward Shading Demo in Vulkan

 This demo is based on the [slides][slides-link] and [OpenGL code][ogl-code-link] by _Ola Olsson_.
-The following modifications are made comparing with the original implementation:
+The following modifications are made comparing to the original implementation:
 - light list generation using compute shaders
 - simplified view\_z to grid\_z conversion
   `